Bug (2006 film): Production

-Settings
+Casting

+Michael Shannon had previously played the role of Peter Evans in a 2004 Off-Broadway production of Letts's stage play.

+Filming

+Exteriors of the motel were filmed near Olancha, California, and at Grace King High School in Metairie, Louisiana, while studio interiors of the motel room were filmed on a soundstage (a high school gymnasium) in Metairie.
+A grocery store scene was shot at Migliore's Grocery, and the lesbian bar scene was shot at Boomerang's Bar, both located in New Sarpy, Louisiana.
+Filming took place over 21 days.

 The set design was done by Franco-Giacomo Carbone, the production designer of films such as Hostel (2005) and Rocky Balboa (2006).

 Most of the film's action occurs in a seedy motel room.
 The scenario has three interconnected rooms — a bathroom, a kitchenette and a living room.
 At one point in the film, the room has several dozen fly strips hanging from the ceiling.
 At another point the entire room is covered from floor to ceiling in tinfoil.
 Friedkin has said the tinfoil was a nightmare to work with, because it had to be repaired constantly, and because it reflected everybody who was there, including the crew.

-Filming locations

-Exteriors of the motel were filmed near Olancha, California, and at Grace King High School while studio interiors of the motel room were filmed on a soundstage (a high school gymnasium) in Metairie, Louisiana, near New Orleans.
-A grocery store scene was shot at Migliore's Grocery, and the lesbian bar scene was shot at Boomerang's Bar, both located in New Sarpy, Louisiana.
-The movie took 21 days to shoot.

-The story is supposed to take place in Oklahoma, but the Sierra Nevada mountain range behind the motel belies the shooting location.